 Swimming and snorkelling in a Cenote is an enjoyable and unique way to see explore underwater life for a whole family adventure.

 How best to engage with life on the Riviera Maya?
 Well, I love the idea of creating the perfect home-from-home experience.
 Ideally, book one of the gorgeous Exceptional Villa properties in the Playacar or Tulum areas.
 There you have access to the amenities of lovely resorts, restaurants and golf courses but retain that element of exclusivity that you can only achieve with your own Villa.

 At Exceptional Villas we build your dream vacation at any of our amazing and unique properties focusing on the key areas of personal service, high-end accommodations, beach-side location all presented in a secure and luxurious package.
 Each of our Villas in Riviera Maya come with breath-taking views and wonderful service.
-As a honeymooning couple, a young family, more mature travelers or a group of party people, you will have, on your doorstep, everything you need to create the platform from which to launch yourself body and soul into the natural wonder and vibrancy of the Yucatan Peninsula.
+As a honeymooning couple, a young family, more mature travellers or a group of party people, you will have, on your doorstep, everything you need to create the platform from which to launch yourself body and soul into the natural wonder and vibrancy of the Yucatan Peninsula.

 Whatever your interests – be they nature, history, food or fun – Mexico always over-delivers in each of these categories.
-It’s no surprise, than our clients return year on year to sample yet another spicy slice of the magic of past and present that’s rolled up into the most captivating package.
+It’s no surprise that our clients return year on year to sample yet another spicy slice of the magic of past and present that’s rolled up into the most captivating package.
 Be prepared to be utterly seduced by the loveliness of the Riviera Maya.
 It is an earthly paradise waiting to be explored!